-Boris Litwin Jewelers is a 4th generation, family-owned Cincinnati jewelry store.
-We are knowledgeable and passionate about what we do.
-In addition to our wonderful collections, we offer excellent jewelry and watch repair services, custom design, custom engagement rings, and appraisals.
+Boris Litwin Jewelers is a 4th generation, family-owned, Cincinnati jewelry store.
+We are knowledgeable, passionate about what we do, and keep our business small on purpose.

 Grandpa Boris' bench is where, as a boy of 13, he began designing and crafting jewelry with his father, Akim.
 Their workshop was my grandfather’s bedroom on Richmond Street in the West End of Cincinnati.
 No fax machines, computers or the Internet—just great design and a strong work ethic.